 Many stores have a minimum amount that you need to spend before qualifying for a VAT refund and some stores don't participate in the refund program at all.
 If you are planning on spending a lot of money at one particular store, make sure you ask them about their VAT policy when you enter.
 For example, the VAT minimum at Harrods in London starts at 50 pounds.

 How to Claim a VAT Refund at the Airport

 The best time to get your VAT refund is at the airport when you are leaving the U.K., but you really should start thinking about it before you head to the cash register, as you will need to make sure you get the proper forms.
 It's important that you don't use the items you purchase before you claim the refund.
 This means you cannot claim a refund for a jacket you are currently wearing—even if you just bought it the day before.
 Some officials might look the other way, but it's not worth the risk.
 If you are in the U.K. for more than three months and want to get a VAT refund upon your exit, note that you can only get refunds on items purchased within the last three months.

 - When making a purchase, ask the retailer for a VAT Refund Form (also called a VAT 407 form).
 The retailer might ask for your passport to verify that you're eligible for the refund.

-- Complete and sign the VAT Return Form.
+- Complete and sign the VAT Refund Form.

-- To claim for a VAT refund on goods that will be packed into checked luggage, go to customs before security at the airport where your VAT Refund Form will be checked and stamped.
+- To claim a VAT refund on goods that will be packed into checked luggage, go to customs before security at the airport, where your VAT Refund Form will be checked and stamped.
 After it's stamped you can check your luggage.